IgniteUI/igniteui-xplat-docs/doc/en/components/geo-map-type-scatter-symbol-series.md

 _keywords: $Platform$ map, scatter symbol series, $ProductName$, Infragistics
 mentionedTypes: ['XamGeographicMap', 'ShapefileConverter', 'Series']
 ---
-# $Platform$ Using Scatter Symbol Series
+# $Platform$ Geographic Symbol Map

-Use the $Platform$ map component's `GeographicSymbolSeries` to display geo-spatial data using points or markers in a geographic context.
+In $Platform$ map component, you can use the `GeographicSymbolSeries` to display geo-spatial data using points or markers in a geographic context.
 This type of geographic series is often used to render a collection of geographic locations such as cities, airports, earthquakes, or points of interests.

-## $Platform$ Using Scatter Symbol Series Example
+## $Platform$ Geographic Symbol Map Example

 <code-view style="height: 500px"